primalivet/com_gustafholm/content/english/posts/local-vimrc-linting-fixing-wordpress.md

 title: Setup Ale for Project Local Linting and Fixing in Vim
 publishdate: 2019-03-08T13:28:43.454Z
 draft: true
+author: Gustaf Holm
 ---
 Stuff like linting and fixing can be a hustle in any enviroment.
 In Vim, most humans tend to use [Ale](https://github.com/w0rp/ale), an async linting and fixing engine.
 Basically it's a plugin that looks for language specific command line linting and fixing tools.

 {{< img src="reduce-filter-map.gif" alt="Artwork for Reduce, Filter, Map" caption="Read the article reduce filter map!" credit="Gustaf Holm" >}}

 ## Basic Ale setup